 Agentic AI is here, and it’s moving fast.
-Most trust infrastructure isn’t ready to contain these fascinating but unhinged creatures we’re shaping, let alone govern them.
-The EU has been trying: the world’s first comprehensive AI regulation, the EU AI Act, is already going into effect.
+Most trust infrastructure isn’t ready to govern agents that act autonomously across systems and organizations.
+The closest thing we have is the EU AI Act, the world’s first comprehensive AI regulation, now going into effect.
 But it was written before LLMs took the world by storm.

 What follows is a best effort exploration from a technical perspective.
 Involve legal experts before acting on any of this.